Search sheldonbrown.com and sheldonbrown.org

 The cowboy mount places the rider's weight on the bicycle while it is leaning over at a sharp angle.
 This puts considerable lateral stress on the frame and the wheels.
 Bicycle wheels, in particular, are not designed to withstand serious sideways stresses, and this poor mounting technique is very hard on your wheels.

-Do not try to sit on the saddle while the bike is stopped, this is not usually possible if your saddle is properly adjusted.
+Do not try to sit on the saddle while the bike is stopped.

 If you have not learned to do this, take the time to practice.
 It may sound difficult, but it isn't as hard as it sounds.
 Once you get used to it, it will become second nature.
 You will become a better, safer cyclist, because you will be able to bring your bicycle quickly up to a speed that allow you to ride without wobbling.